Jason0dev/Kickoff/README.md

 # Kickoff

-A clean slate of html, css, and javascript files.
+A clean starting point for your Websites and Web Apps made of of html, css, and javascript files.

 NOTE